XiangYangDong/attendance_generator/README.md

 # attendance_generator v1.0

-It is one home work that use python libs to generate attendance reports of our department.
+It is one home work that uses python libs to generate attendance reports of our department.

 Used libs: